The Sun (United Kingdom): End of the Page 3 feature (January 2015)

 In August 2013, The Irish Sun ended the practice of featuring topless models on Page 3.
 The main newspaper was reported to have followed in 2015 with the edition of 16 January supposedly the last to carry such photographs after a report in The Times made such an assertion.
 After substantial coverage in the media about an alleged change in editorial policy, Page 3 returned to its usual format on 22 January 2015.
 A few hours before the issue was published, the head of PR at the newspaper said the reputed end of Page 3 had been "speculation" only.

-Apart from the edition of 22 January, the conventional Page 3 feature of a topless model has not returned, and has effectively ended.
+Apart from the edition of 22 January 2015, the conventional Page 3 feature of a topless model has not returned, and has effectively ended.

 Accusations of xenophobia

 On 17 April 2015, The Sun's columnist Katie Hopkins called migrants to Britain "cockroaches" and "feral humans" and said they were "spreading like the norovirus".
 Her remarks were condemned by the United Nations High Commission for Human Rights.
 In a statement released on 24 April 2015, High Commissioner Zeid Ra'ad Al Hussein stated that Hopkins used "language very similar to that employed by Rwanda's Kangura newspaper and Radio Mille Collines during the run up to the 1994 genocide", and noted that both media organisations were subsequently convicted by an international tribunal of public incitement to commit genocide.

 In August 2017, The Sun published a column by Trevor Kavanagh which questioned what actions British society should take to deal with "The Muslim Problem".
 Numerous sources suggested the column used language reminiscent of Nazi propaganda and Nazi phrases.
 A joint complaint was made to the Independent Press Standards Organisation by the Board of Deputies of British Jews, Tell MAMA and Faith Matters.
 A statement by the groups said, "The printing of the phrase 'The Muslim Problem' – particularly with the capitalisation and italics for emphasis – in a national newspaper sets a dangerous precedent, and harks back to the use of the phrase 'The Jewish problem' in the last century, to which the Nazis responded with 'The Final Solution' – the Holocaust".
 A cross-party group of over 100 MPs from the Conservatives, Labour, the Liberal Democrats and the Greens subsequently signed a letter to the editor of The Sun demanding action over the column.
 The letter stated the MPs "were truly outraged by the hate and bigotry" in Kavanagh's column.
-In comparison, in 2019, The Sun ran several stories in support of Christians.
-It covered the global persecution of Christians, sent a reporter to the Bruderhof for a day, and covered the story of a doctor who lost his job because of his refusal to accept the preferred gender of a patient.